ivanhofer/typesafe-i18n/packages/runtime/README.md

 You are really flexible how you define your translations.
 You can define the translations how it fits best to your application and i18n workflow.
 It is recommended to use `nested key-value pairs` since it offers flexibility and is easy to read, but if your translations come from an external service like a CMS, it is possible that you also have to use the array syntax to define your translations.

+> There is a small limitation when it comes to naming your keys.
+Due to `JavaScript` and some reserved keywords, you can't use `'length'`, `'caller'`, `'callee'` and `'arguments'` as keys inside your dictionary.

 ### arrays:

 Here are some examples how you can iterate over arrays coming from a `typesafe-i18n` dictionary: